 The Deloitte Global Millennial Survey 2019 leads with the headline “trust reaches troubling low levels”, so no brand can expect to survive as a business or earn any customer loyalty without first establishing trust.
-Brands like Starbucks in the US and Hema Supermarkets (part of the Alibaba Group of companies) in China are already building “trace-ability” in to their apps.
+Brands like Starbucks in the US and Hema Supermarkets (part of the Alibaba Group of companies) in China are already building “traceability” into their apps.

 Customers simply scan QR codes and can access a product’s origins and processing history.
 The information includes audits such as pictures of the distributor’s operating permits and food safety certificates – part of a movement described as “extreme digitalization”.

 The number one concern for the number one consumer group in the world is the environment.
-More than half of the world’s population are concerned about this “unprecedented global emergency” and are actively choosing to support brands that stand for sustainability.
-Ideas that allow fuel forecourts and their customers to offset their carbon emissions are an essential step towards addressing consumer concerns around how we individually and collectively behave.
+More than half of the world’s population is concerned about this “unprecedented global emergency” and are actively choosing to support brands that stand for sustainability.
+Ideas that allow fuel forecourts and their customers to offset their carbon emissions are an essential step towards addressing consumer concerns about how we individually and collectively behave.

 I recently attended the NACS Europe Convenience Summit and was left in no doubt that we as an industry have huge challenges ahead as we face up our environmental responsibilities, whether by supporting new solutions such as electric vehicles, or finding ways to use less plastic.

 Loyal customers will demand a more sustainable model – loyalty to the planet perhaps becoming a real opportunity to differentiate.